ETWINNING ANNUAL CONFERENCE 2021

 Media Literacy and Disinformation - Making a Difference with eTwinning

-PLEASE NOTE: Dear viewer, this page will contain an embedded code from YouTube, which is operated by Google.
-By watching this live stream Google may store and process your Personal Data - IP address in the United States of America and any other country in which Google or any of its Sub-processors maintains facilities.
-Further information about handling user data, can be found in the data protection declaration of YouTube under https://policies.google.com/privacy?hl=enThe declaration detailed above also deals with the use of standard contractual clauses for data exported to countries outside of the EEA.
+PLEASE NOTE: Dear viewer, this page contains an embedded code from YouTube, which is operated by Google.
+By watching this livestream Google may store and process your Personal Data - IP address in the United States of America and any other country in which Google or any of its Sub-processors maintains facilities.
+Further information about handling user data, can be found in the data protection declaration of YouTube under https://policies.google.com/privacy?hl=enThe declaration detailed above also deals with the use of standard contractual clauses for data exported to countries outside of the EEA

 The eTwinning Online Annual Conference invites eTwinners to share their practice and approach to this fundamental tenet of living in the digital age, teaching their students to take control and not be controlled by the digital world.